Copying for Teaching

 There is no precise definition of what dealing would be fair, but important considerations would be (i) the proportion of the original that is copied, ie, not more than is absolutely necessary, (ii) the audience which would have access to the material, ie more likely to be fair when placed on the VLE and not freely available on the Internet, and (iii) whether the copying competes with the rights owners economic exploitation of their work.

 Non-commercial research is that which is not for direct or indirect economic advantage.
 Commercial research would probably include, for example, research for the production of commercial training materials; research for paying clients; research for a book for which payment will be received

-Illustration is also not defined, but is likely to be interpreted to mean a copy can be used to illustrate or reinforce a point, but not for decorative purposes.
+An illustration is also not defined but is likely to be interpreted to mean a copy can be used to illustrate or reinforce a point, but not for decorative purposes.

 Criticism and review

 Another exemption in the CDPA (also s.
 30) permits acknowledged fair dealing for this purpose with works that have been made available to the public.
 Criticism and review have been interpreted widely by the courts to cover the quality, style, thoughts, themes and social and moral implications of a work, but not, for example, the author’s general conduct.
 Criticism and review are not limited to non-commercial activities and may permit the use of a whole work, for example, an image or a poem.